 - Shepherd, Govert Tuenisz.
 Flinck (1615–1660).
 Location unknown: formerly, J.F.
 Kapp Collection, New York.
 Ref.
 Kettering (1983: fig. 18); Griffioen (1988: 440–441).
 A smiling shepherd holds a soprano hand-fluyt right hand uppermost, his crook under his arm.

-- Shepherds, 606 × 77 cm, Govert Teunisz.
-Flinck (1615-1660).
+- Shepherds, 66 × 77 cm, Govert Teunisz.
+Flinck (1615–1660).
 Stuttgart: Private Collection (?
 Rosenfeld).
 Ref.
-Website: Marburg Index 99 (2001 – b& w).
+Website: Marburg Index 99 (2001, b&w).
 A shepherd and shepherdess stand on the edge of a forest, their animals nearby.
 She holds a crook; he holds a perfectly depicted hand fluyt with paired offset holes for the little finger of the lowermost (right) hand.

-- Solomon’s Prayer for Wisdom (1658), Govert Teunisz.
-Flinck (1615-1660).
+- Solomon’s Prayer for Wisdom (1658), 465 × 450 cm, Govert Teunisz.
+Flinck (1615–1660).
 Amsterdam: Stadhuis (Town Hall), formerly Koninklijk Paleis (Royal Palace), north wall of the Council Chamber.
 Ref.
 Goosens (1996: pl.
-XIX – col.); Liesbeth van der Sluis (pers. comm., 2003).
-Once the temple in Jerusalem had been completed, God appeared to Solomon in a dream.
+XIX, col.); Liesbeth van der Sluis (pers. comm., 2003); Website: Athaenaum (2015, col.) Once the temple in Jerusalem had been completed, God appeared to Solomon in a dream.
 The painting shows Solomon in a magnificent gold robe, in the presence of the priests and elders of Israel.
 According to the biblical account, when God asked Solomon what he most desired, Solomon requested the wisdom to rule his people well.
 Here, he is seen surrounded by his subjects and retainers, Solomon kneels in prayer before a host of Angels and putti, many of whom play musical instruments including shofar, harp, tambourine, lute, cittern, violin, viol, organ, and a flared-bell recorder.

-- Lutenist, painting, Govert Teunisz.
-Flinck (1615-1660).
-Location unknown.
+- A young Lady playing the Lute to a young Man reading, OR An Allegory of Sight and Hearing (1643), painting, oil on canvas, 86.3 × 107.3 cm, Govert Teunisz.
+Flinck (1615–1660).
+London: Sotheby’s, Old Masters Day Sale, 5 December 2019, Lot 149.
 Ref.
-Website: gallica (2012-b&w).
-Seated at a table, a young man reading a score leans dreamily on his arm whilst a woman opposite him plays the lute.
+Website: gallica (2012, b&w); Website: Lute Iconography, Image LI-1963 (2023, col.) Seated at a table, a young man reading a score leans dreamily on his arm whilst a woman opposite him plays the lute.
 On the table are scores and a cylindrical pipe only the body and five finger holes are visible, all inline.
 This may well be a flute, of course, but a recorder remains a possibility.

 Frans Floris I [de Vriendt]

-Dutch painter, draughtsman and etcher; a leading exponent of Romanism in Antwerp, his history painting influenced a generation of Flemish artists; largely responsible for the introduction of studios organized in the Italian manner, with skilled assistants, a practice subsequently adopted by other Netherlandish artists, most notably Rubens; born Antwerp (1519-1520), died Antwerp (1570); brother of Cornelis Floris II (ca 1513-1575).
+Dutch painter, draughtsman and etcher; a leading exponent of Romanism in Antwerp, his history painting influenced a generation of Flemish artists; largely responsible for the introduction of studios organized in the Italian manner, with skilled assistants, a practice subsequently adopted by other Netherlandish artists, most notably Rubens; born and died Antwerp (1519/20–1570); brother of Cornelis Floris II (ca 1513–1575).

-- Athena Visits the Muses, Frans Floris I (ca 1513-1575).
+- Athena Visits the Muses, Frans Floris I (1519/20–1575).
 Chantilly: Musée Condé.
 Ref.
-Flamand (1965: 86); Liesbeth van der Sluijs (pers. comm, 2001).
-In a clearing in the forest the nine Muses amuse themselves with musical instruments (trumpet, lute, guitar (?), cittern) and songbooks, sitting around a table.
+Flamand (1965: 86); Liesbeth van der Sluijs (pers. comm, 2001); Website: Lute Iconography, Image LI-847 (2023, col.) In a clearing in the forest the nine Muses amuse themselves with musical instruments (trumpet, lute, vihuela da mano, cittern, and songbooks, sitting around a table.
 On the left, Athena with helmet and red plumes holds a long staff.
-On the table, lie a recorder and a crumhorn, crossed.
+On the table, lie a recorder and a cornetto, crossed.
+On the ground is a lyre.
 There is a little fluffy grey dog in the foreground left.
-Above left, in the sky, is Pegasus.
+Above left, Pegasus flits across the sky.